 If your permanent retainer breaks or falls off, you might be tempted to try to remove the glue by yourself at home.
-But for your own wellbeing, please go to a dentist or orthodontist to have the glue removed; it's the only truly safe and effective way to avoid damage to a tooth.
+But for your own wellbeing, please go to a dentist to have the glue removed.
+It's the only truly safe and effective way to avoid damage to a tooth.

 My fixed retainer broke: what should I do?